teiwei2003/cosmos-sdk/docs/zh/architecture/adr-020-protobuf-transaction-encoding.md

         Multi multi = 2;
     }

-    // Single is the mode info for a single signer.
+   //Single is the mode info for a single signer.
 It is structured as a message
-    // to allow for additional fields such as locale for SIGN_MODE_TEXTUAL in the future message Single {
+   //to allow for additional fields such as locale for SIGN_MODE_TEXTUAL in the future
+    message Single {
         SignMode mode = 1;
     }

-    // Multi is the mode info for a multisig public key message Multi {
+   //Multi is the mode info for a multisig public key
+    message Multi {
-        // bitarray specifies which keys within the multisig are signing CompactBitArray bitarray = 1;
+       //bitarray specifies which keys within the multisig are signing CompactBitArray bitarray = 1;
-        // mode_infos is the corresponding modes of the signers of the multisig
+       //mode_infos is the corresponding modes of the signers of the multisig
-        // which could include nested multisig public keys repeated ModeInfo mode_infos = 2;
+       //which could include nested multisig public keys repeated ModeInfo mode_infos = 2;
     }
 }